rgb-lab/FACSPy/docs/vignettes/index.md

 # Vignettes

-Find below the vignettes for the commonly used FACSPy datastructures
+Find below the vignettes for the commonly used FACSPy datastructures and analysis options.

 ```{toctree}
 :maxdepth: 1